jepetersohn/phase-3-guide/week-1/Readme.md

   - [Todo](../../../../rspec-drill-simple-todo-challenge)

 ## Day 3: Capybara and TDD/BDD
+- 9a
+  - **Developer Strategy of the Day**:  Fewest streps to verification
-- 9a - Rails Q&amp;A Testing/Rspec Q&amp;A
+  - Rails Q&amp;A Testing/Rspec Q&amp;A
 - 2p
   - Respond: "A change in perspective is worth 80 IQ points.
 Perspective is worth 80 IQ points."